The Top 13 Tax Audit Triggers

 The Computer Trigger

 The IRS has a computer system that's specifically designed to detect anomalies in tax returns.
-It’s called Discriminant Information Function (DIF), and it scans every tax return received by the IRS.
+It’s called Discriminant Information Function (DIF), and it scans every tax return that the IRS receives.

 You Earn a Lot…Or Very Little

 The IRS isn't going to waste time its time on an audit unless agents are reasonably sure that the taxpayer owes additional taxes and there’s a good chance that the IRS can collect that money.
-This puts a focus on high income earners.
+This approach puts a focus on high-income earners.

-The majority of audited returns are submitted by taxpayers who earn $200,000 a year or more, and most of them had incomes of over $1 million.
+The majority of audited returns are for taxpayers who earn $200,000 a year or more, and most of them had incomes of over $1 million.
 If nothing else, all that income results in some pretty complex tax returns, and complex tax returns are more likely to include errors.

 Conversely, you stand a higher chance of being audited if you manage to wipe out most of your income through the use of tax deductions.
 Only about 1 percent of taxpayers earning between $200,000 and $499,999 were audited in 2016, whereas 3.25 percent of those who reported no adjusted gross income found themselves under the IRS microscope.

 According to IRS statistics, you’re safest if you report income in the neighborhood of $50,000 to $74,999.
 These taxpayers are audited the least.